akshaybengani/Python-tutorials/README.md

 # Conditional Statements
 Similar like other programming language python also uses if statements but with some different programming syntax
-<br>In Python we use : insteed of blocks and a tab indentation in order to recorganize the block of code for example
+<br>In Python we use : instead of blocks and a tab indentation in order to reorganize the block of code for example
 ```python
 if z>5:
     print("Hey there")